Hedaox/ninjinknockback/README.md

 # Config

+You can change config by editing the file in config/ninjinknockback.cfg in your minecraft files.

 - maxDamage : Any damage value under this value and above minDamage value will result in a normal knockback.
 Any damage above maxDamage will result in a big knockback.
 Value is in % of damage taken.
 Should be greater than minDamage. [range: 1.0E-5 ~ 100.0, default: 10.0]

 - minDamage : Default value : Any damage value under this value will result in no knockback at all.
 Value is in % of damage taken.
 Should be smaller than maxDamage. [range: 1.0E-5 ~ 100.0, default: 0.001]